-The practice of determining the compensation of county constitutional officers by state law was sanctioned by the Constitution of 1885 and has been maintained since the 1968 constitutional revision.
+The practice of determining the compensation of Florida's county constitutional officers by state law was sanctioned by the Constitution of 1885 and has been maintained since the 1968 constitutional revision.
 However, it was not until 1973 that the Legislature authorized the salary compensation formula that was the precursor to its present form.
 Prior to that legislation, the authorization of compensation changes for county officers required frequent legislative action.
-A historical summary of the relevant constitutional provisions and general law amendments can be found in this report's appendix.
+A summary of these historical constitutional provisions and general law amendments can be found in this report's appendix.

 In expressing its intent, the Legislature determined that a uniform salary law was needed to replace the previous local law method of paying elected county officials, which was haphazard, preferential, inequitable, and probably unconstitutional.
 In addition, the Legislature intended to provide for uniform compensation of county officers having substantially equal duties and responsibilities and basing these uniform salary schedules on countywide population.
+Furthermore, in acknowledging the Legislature's stated intent for uniformity, Florida's Attorney General recently opined that a sheriff may not voluntarily reduce his or her salary below that established by law.
+However, the Legislature has recently granted district school board members and elected school superintendents the authority to reduce their salaries on a voluntary basis.

-The salary provisions apply to all designated officers in all counties of the state, except those officials whose salaries are not subject to being set by the Legislature due to the provisions of a county home rule charter, as well as those officials of counties that have a chartered consolidated form of government as provided in Ch.
-67-1320, L.O.F. (i.e., Duval County).
+The salary provisions apply to all designated officers in all counties of the state, except those officials whose salaries are not subject to being set by the Legislature due to the provisions of a county home rule charter, as well as those officials of counties that have a chartered consolidated form of government as provided in Chapter 67-1320, Laws of Florida (i.e., Duval County).
 The adoption of a charter provides the county's electors with a mechanism to fundamentally alter the form of county government and the status of constitutional officers.